2018’s Best Dive Watches Under $200

 Whether you’re a fan of automatic movements, or prefer something powered by electricity, there should be a great watch in this list.
 I’ve tried to provide a selection of well-regarded watches in different styles here, but my top picks would be:

-- Best Automatic – Orient Mako/Ray II
+- Best Automatic – Orient Kamasu

 - Best Quartz – Citizen Promaster Diver BN0151-09L